nodejs/node/GOVERNANCE.md

     `https://github.com/search?q=commenter%3A${GITHUB_ID}++org%3Anodejs&type=Issues`
 * Other participation in the wider Node.js community

-Mention @nodejs/tsc and @nodejs/collaborators in the issue to notify the TSC and other collaborators about the nomination.
+Mention @nodejs/collaborators in the issue to notify other Collaborators about the nomination.

-If there are no objections raised by any collaborators one week after the issue is opened, the nomination will be considered as accepted.
+If there are no objections raised by any Collaborators one week after the issue is opened, the nomination will be considered as accepted.
 Should there be any objections against the nomination, the TSC is responsible for working with the individuals involved and finding a resolution.
 The nomination must be approved by the TSC, which is assumed when there are no objections from any TSC members.

-Prior to the public nomination, the collaborator initiating it can seek feedback from other collaborators in private using [the GitHub discussion page][collaborators-discussions] of the collaborators team, and work with the nominee to improve the nominee's contribution profile, in order to make the nomination as frictionless as possible.
+Prior to the public nomination, the Collaborator initiating it can seek feedback from other Collaborators in private using [the GitHub discussion page][collaborators-discussions] of the Collaborators team, and work with the nominee to improve the nominee's contribution profile, in order to make the nomination as frictionless as possible.

-If individuals making valuable contributions do not believe they have been considered for a nomination, they may log an issue or contact a collaborator directly.
+If individuals making valuable contributions do not believe they have been considered for a nomination, they may log an issue or contact a Collaborator directly.

 ### Onboarding